Student Handbook & Procedures

 Phoenix College Procedure for Petition Signature Solicitation (Appendix S-14 / Download PDF)

-MCCCD Administrative Regulation 2.4.8 Petition Signature Solicitation governs access to college premises by representatives who wish to solicit signatures on etitions for the purpose of submission of a balot proposition to voters for nominatin of a candidate for elective ofice, in a city, county, or statewide election.
+MCCCD Administrative Regulation 2.4.8 Petition Signature Solicitation governs access to college premises by representatives who wish to solicit signatures on petitions for the purpose of submission of a ballot proposition to voters for nominating of a candidate for elective office, in a city, county, or statewide election.

 - Read complete college procedures in College Catalog Appendix S-14 or download (PDF).

 - Prior notice must be provided to the Director of Student Life and Leadership, or other appropriate college designee, no fewer than three (3) days before soliciting signatures.

 - Read and sign acknowledgement of Phoenix College Procedure for Petition Signature Solicitation.